Curriculum: Cancer Registry Management

 Healthcare Applications and Computer Skills

-Students that do not score an 80% or above on the Computer Skills Test are strongly encouraged to enroll in BIT 1013C (Introduction to Software Applications).
-Students that pass BIT 1013C will be more likely to succeed in HCMT 2015.
-BIT 1013C will give students a more comprehensive overview of computer programs that will be explored in more detail in HCMT 2015.
+Students that do not score an 80% or above on the Computer Skills Test are strongly encouraged to enroll in BIT 1013C (Intro to Software Applications) first, to get a more comprehensive overview of the programs that will be used in HCMT 2015.
+Students that have transfer credit for three (3) credit hours of BIT 1013C (with a C- or higher) or HCMT 2015 will be exempt from the Computer Skills Test.

 Course Title / Description Credit